bugsnag/bugsnag-php/ARCHITECTURE.md

 To build the client when requested, the `Configuration.php` defines a factory for the framework to use,  `ClientFactory.php`.
 This factory wraps the creation methods for the `client` object and ensures that the client is configured correctly to get information from the framework and respond to events.
 The `ClientFactory` configuration can be found in the Bugsnag service definition in `Resources/services.yml`.

 ### Customizing the `Client` object
 The configuration passed through to the `ClientFactory` will modify several of the `client` objects properties.
-In additional to the [configuration options](https://docs.bugsnag.com/platforms/php/symfony/configuration-options/) for the user to set-up their particular configuration, it also defines the `resolver` object to be used to gather information to populate the `report` objects used in the notify method.
+In additional to the [configuration options](https://docs.bugsnag.com/platforms/php/symfony/configuration-options/) for the user to setup their particular configuration, it also defines the `resolver` object which gathers information that populates the `report` objects used in the notify method.

 The `ClientFactory` registers the default callbacks to the `pipeline` to extract data for the report, but also adds an additional callback specific to Symfony to extract a user identifier from the user specific `Token` object.